FreedomIntelligence/ReasoningNLP/README.md

 # ReasoningNLP
 Paper list on reasoning in NLP.
-Here we mainly collect papers about datasets and methods using PLMs.
-(The collection is under the progress)
+Here we mainly collect papers about datasets and methods using PLMs (under the progress).
+We will publish our comprehensive survey recently.

 - [Methodology](#1)
    - [Large Languague Model](#1.1)